- Who Can Submit?

 - Formatting Requirements

-- Rights for Authors and Digital Commons @ Humboldt State University
+- Rights for Authors and Digital Commons @ Cal Poly Humboldt

 Who Can Submit?

-Anyone in the Humboldt State University community may submit an original research and creative work to be considered for publication in ideaFest: Interdisciplinary Journal of Creative Works and Research from Humboldt State University provided the author(s) own(s) the copyright to the work being submitted or is authorized by the copyright owner(s) to submit the piece.
+Anyone in the Cal Poly Humboldt community may submit an original research and creative work to be considered for publication in IdeaFest: Interdisciplinary Journal of Creative Works and Research from Cal Poly Humboldt provided the author(s) own(s) the copyright to the work being submitted or is authorized by the copyright owner(s) to submit the piece.

 General Submission Rules

-Those who wish to submit to the journal are encouraged, but not required, to participate in the ideaFest event, which showcases research and projects in a day-long celebration on the Humboldt State University campus.
+Those who wish to submit to the journal are encouraged, but not required, to participate in the ideaFest event, which showcases research and projects in a day-long celebration on the Cal Poly Humboldt campus.

 As applicable, submitted works must have undergone institutional (IRB) review, as necessary according to IRB policy.
 For more information, please see http://www2.humboldt.edu/irb/.

-Submitted works cannot have been previously published in any venue other than Humboldt Digital Scholar or Digital Commons @ Humboldt State University, nor be forthcoming in an archival journal or book (print or electronic).
+Submitted works cannot have been previously published in any venue other than Humboldt Digital Scholar or Digital Commons @ Cal Poly Humboldt, nor be forthcoming in an archival journal or book (print or electronic).
 Please note: "publication" in a working-paper series, at the ideaFest annual poster session event, in a classroom, or on a blog does not constitute prior publication; however, the editorial staff does ask that previous circulation of the work be noted on the submission form.

 At this time, ideaFest journal accepts work only in English.

-If you have concerns about the submission terms for of ideaFest: Interdisciplinary Journal of Creative Works and Research from Humboldt State University, please contact firstname.lastname@example.org.
+If you have concerns about the submission terms for of ideaFest: Interdisciplinary Journal of Creative Works and Research from Cal Poly Humboldt, please contact firstname.lastname@example.org.

-All text submissions should be double spaced with 1 inch margins, written in 12 point font, and submitted in .doc or .rtf format.
+All text submissions should be double spaced with 1 inch margins, written in 12 point font, and submitted in .doc, .docx, or .rtf format.
 Please do not include page numbers at the bottom of each page of your manuscript.
-Files should not include macros or any special formatting.
-Please do not use the tab key to indent your work, and do not create extra space between paragraphs; use the ruler bar to format your manuscript in continuous prose.
+Files should not include macros or any special formatting, except headings styles.
+Please use the tab key to indent your work, and do not create extra space between paragraphs.

-Articles, reviews, and interviews are typically no longer than 4,000 words in length including abstract, notes and citations, but authors may query the editors to submit work outside of this range. ideaFest does not publish thesis-length work; if you wish to submit research conducted for a thesis project, please revise to work into a scholarly article appropriate for a journal publication.
+Articles, reviews, and interviews should not be longer than 5,000 words in length, excluding notes and citations, but authors may query the editors to submit work outside of this range. ideaFest Journal does not publish thesis-length work; if you wish to submit research conducted for a thesis project, please revise to work into a scholarly article appropriate for a journal publication.

 Images must be submitted as a jpg file, minimum 300 dpi.
-Creative works must be accompanied by a 250- to 1000-word artist or author’s statement to contextualize the project.
-These statements can be included in the cover letter.
+Non-textual works must be accompanied by a 250- to 1000-word artist or author’s statement to contextualize the project.
+These statements can be included in the comments.

 Manuscripts should be polished and carefully copyedited.
-All citations must be in Chicago style, using endnotes with continuous numbering.
+All citations should be in APA style, using endnotes with continuous numbering, but authors may query the editors to submit works in any citation style.
 Do not include footnotes.

-Rights for Authors and Digital Commons @ Humboldt State University
+Rights for Authors and Digital Commons @ Cal Poly Humboldt

 Attribution and Usage Policies

-Reproduction, posting, transmission or other distribution or use of the work or any material therein, in any medium as permitted by a personal-use exemption or by written agreement of Digital Commons @ Humboldt State University, requires credit to Digital Commons @ Humboldt State University as copyright holder (e.g., Digital Commons @ Humboldt State University © 2017).
+Reproduction, posting, transmission or other distribution or use of the work or any material therein, in any medium as permitted by a personal-use exemption or by written agreement of Digital Commons @ Cal Poly Humboldt, requires credit to Digital Commons @ Cal Poly Humboldt as copyright holder (e.g., Digital Commons @ Cal Poly Humboldt © 2022).

 Upon submission and until time of publication, the author(s) agree not to publish the article in any format or medium.
-However, the following uses are always permitted to the author(s) and do not require further permission from Digital Commons @ Humboldt State University provided the author(s) do not alter the format or content of the work, including the copyright notification:
+However, the following uses are always permitted to the author(s) and do not require further permission from Digital Commons @ Cal Poly Humboldt provided the author(s) do not alter the format or content of the work, including the copyright notification:

 - Storage and back-up of the work on the author's computer(s) and digital media (e.g., diskettes, back-up servers, Zip disks, etc.), provided that the work stored on these computers and media is not readily accessible by persons other than the author(s);